 - A Timely Birth, by Gail Hart

-- Definition of Term Pregnancy, by ACOG
+- Definition of Term Pregnancy, American College of Obstetricians & Gynecologists

-- Your Due Date Is Wrong, from Bloomlife
+- Your Due Date Is Wrong, Bloomlife

 - Why You Shouldn’t Focus on Your Due Date, by Jeanne Faulkner, RN

 - Estimated Due Dates And The Myth Of The 40 Week Pregnancy, BellyBelly

 - Research Updates For Midwives, by Gail Hart

 - All About Your Baby’s Microbiome

 - Helping Your Mammalian Body (and Baby!)
 Have an Easier and More Connected Birth

 Sign up to get a FREE copy of my